element-hq/hydrogen-web/doc/impl-thoughts/E2EE.md

 we should create constants with sets of store names that are needed for certain use cases, like write timeline will require [timeline, fragments, inbound-megolm-sessions] which we can reuse when filling the gap, writing timeline sync, ...

+room summary should gain a field tracking if members have been loaded or not?

 main things to figure out:
     - how to decrypt? what indices do we need? is it reasonable to do this without having all EncryptionUser/devices in memory?
         - big part of this is how we can find the matching olm session for an incoming event/create a new olm session
+            - can we mark some olm sessions as "spent" once they are too old/have used max messages? or do we need to look into all past olm sessions for a senderKey/device?